-Key Elements Description Scope of Service The service scope would consist of the items identified in Figure 3.1: - the Department would take the lead on developing, and would oversee the development of, a new Nanaimo economic development strategy; all key agencies and the broader community would be involved - staff would continue to undertake research and data analysis, as they do today, to produce economic reports - the Department would be the primary point of contact for new and prospective businesses on City policies, processes and requirements - the Department would manage all service contracts with external economic development and tourism agencies - staff in the Department would initiate and liaise with other departments and Council on the development of policies and programs to promote business and economic development - the Department would establish a broad-based economic development committee as a forum for priority setting and agency coordination, within the context of the strategy - the Department would oversee targeted marketing and promotion efforts to attract businesses; the Department would serve as the first point of contact for prospective businesses - the Department would oversee an investment fund Service Funding City Council would provide funding sufficient for the Department to provide its full scope of services, including starting capital for an investment fund.
+Key Elements Description Scope of Service The service scope would consist of the items identified in Figure 3.1: the Department would oversee the development, through an inclusive process, of a new Nanaimo Economic Development Strategy, and would implement and maintain the Strategy staff would continue to undertake research and data analysis, a they do today, to produce economic reports the Department would be the primary point of contact for new and prospective businesses on City policies, processes and requirements the Department would manage all service contracts with external economic development and tourism agencies staff in the Department would initiate and liaise with other departments and Council on the development of policies and programs to promote business and economic development the Department would establish a broad-based economic development committee as a forum for priority setting and agency coordination, within the context of the strategy the Department would oversee targeted marketing and promotion efforts to attract businesses; the Department would serve as the first point of contact for prospective businesses the Department would oversee an investment fund, should such a fund be desired Service Funding City Council would provide funding sufficient for the Department to provide its full scope of services, including starting capital for an investment fund.
 City funds would be leveraged, where possible, to obtain grants from other governments and foundations for specific initiatives.
 Service Governance City Council would govern the function, as it does all other City functions.
 Council would be assisted by an advisory committee (e.g., economic development committee noted earlier).
-Staff The Department would be headed by a senior manager (e.g., Director), who would have access to senior management and Council (through the City Manager).
-All other staff in the service would be City staff, attached
+Staff The Department would be headed by a senior manager (e.g., Director), who would have access to senior management and Council (through the

-Key Elements Description to the Department.
+Key Elements Description City Manager).
+All other staff in the service would be City staff, attached to the Department.
 A complement of three (3) to four (4) FTEs is envisioned.
 Location The Department would be located within City Hall.

-Nanaimo Prosperity Corporation
+Nanaimo Prosperity Agency

-In this scenario, the City would establish a separate, single-purpose corporation to deliver the City's economic development service.
+In this scenario, the City would establish a separate, single-purpose Nanaimo Prosperity Agency to deliver the City's economic development service.
+The Agency would be owned, wholly or primarily, by the City.
 Figure 4.2 provides additional detail.

-Figure 4.2 Nanaimo Prosperity Corporation Model
+Figure 4.2 Nanaimo Prosperity Agency Model